Travel doesn’t have to be expensive.

 You can find plenty of good travel credit card options.
 Make sure that any card you sign up for has a good sign up bonus (30,000–50,000 points minimum) and no foreign transaction fees.

-Warning: Cards with good rewards carry high interest rates.
+Warning: Credit cards with good rewards carry high interest rates.
 Do not get a travel credit card unless you will pay it off every single month.
 You will lose more in interest than you will gain in bonuses.

 Global Entry and TSA PreCheck

 Get through airport security and customs faster.
-If you travel more than once/year, sign up Global Entry with TSA PreCheck.
+If you travel more than once/year, sign up for Global Entry with TSA PreCheck.
 You can sign up for both programs with one application process.
 The combined programs cost $100 for five years.
+If you have the Chase or AmEx cards recommended above, you get access to both programs for free.

 Global Entry lets you skip the customs line upon re-entry to the US.
 Instead of standing in line, scan your passport at the kiosk and go home.
 After a fourteen hour flight home, I would pay anything for Global Entry.
-The self-satisfied feeling you get the first time you walk past everyone else on your flight is worth the whole $100 fee.
+The self-satisfied feeling you get the first time you walk past everyone else on your flight is worth the $100.

 TSA PreCheck gives you access to the expedited security line at select US airports.
-In the PreCheck line, you can leave your electronics and toiletries in your bag and leave on your shoes and jacket.
-Essentially, it rolls back security to pre-9/11 levels.
+In the PreCheck line, you can leave your electronics and toiletries in your bag and don't have to take off your shoes or jacket.
+PreCheck essentially rolls back security to pre-9/11 levels.
 Empty your pockets and walk through the metal detector.

 Keep all of your travel details in one place with TripIt.
 Track your flight details and confirmation number, your hotel reservation, and your car rental information.
 TripIt also provides up-to-the-minute flight alerts in case your gate or departure time changes.